Dennis Gates: Playing career

+Gates played guard at Whitney Young Magnet High School in Chicago, Illinois.
+As a senior, he captained the Dolphins to an Illinois High School Association Class AA title alongside friend and future NBA player Quentin Richardson.
+In the state final against Galesburg High School, Gates led all Dolphins scorers with 20 points.

 Gates played college basketball at California, where he was a two-time first-team All-Academic selection in the Pac-10, having graduated in three years, playing his senior season as a master's degree candidate.
 Gates was also a member of Cal's 2002 NCAA tournament team.

 Coaching career

 After graduation, Gates served as a coaching intern for the Los Angeles Clippers before heading to the college ranks for two graduate assistant coaching positions at Marquette and Florida State for a season each.
 He would return to his alma mater as a full assistant coach in 2005 under Ben Braun.
 From 2007 to 2009, Gates served as an assistant coach at Northern Illinois before another two-year stint as an assistant coach at Nevada.
 In 2011, he rejoined the Florida State staff as an assistant coach under Leonard Hamilton and was part of the Seminoles' 2011–12 ACC Tournament championship squad.
 He was a part of seven Seminole NCAA Tournament teams, including two Sweet 16 and one Elite Eight runs.
-During a January 10, 2017 contest between Florida State and Duke, Gates was shoved by Blue Devils guard Grayson Allen as the guard went for a loose ball near the Florida State bench.
+During a January 10, 2017, contest between Florida State and Duke, Gates was shoved by Blue Devils guard Grayson Allen as the guard went for a loose ball near the Florida State bench.
 The clip garnered national attention, but Gates defended Allen in the aftermath stating he was not the victim of a dirty play.